Darya Dontsova: Genealogy

 From her mother`s side Agrippina has Polish and Cossack origin.
 Her maternal grandfather Stephen Nowacki was a Polish communist, who, along with his brother Jacek was one of the associates of Felix Dzerzhinsky.
-Grandmother Athanasius Shabanov from Kislovodsk was from a wealthy family.
+Grandmother Afanasia Shabanova from Kislovodsk was from a wealthy family.
 They, being married, moved to Moscow in 1916.
 In 1937, Stephen was arrested charged in case of Tukhachevsky and he died in one of the camps, allegedly under the Annunciation (later was posthumously rehabilitated).
 Anticipating arrest, Stefan divorced his wife, Tamara and his daughter were safe.